 Supervised and Self-directed Interns

 Many students will work in the classroom as interns under the supervision of a certified teacher with three supervisory visits from a field consultant.
-Highly qualified individuals will be allowed to choose a self-directed internship.
+Highly qualified individuals will be allowed to do a self-directed internship.
 These individuals work without the benefit of a supervising teacher in the classroom.
-Self-directed internships for Elementary and Early Childhood are automatically two academic years in length.
+Self-directed internships for Early Childhood are two academic years in length.
 This will require three additional visits from a field consultant and additional fees.
 The course director will determine eligibility for a self-directed internship.